 - Small group tour allows for a more personalized experience

-On the way to the central market, you'll have the option of sampling the chicha morada drink and snack on churros.
+Before heading to the market, you'll make a brief stop at the San Pedro de Lima Church.
 The market is a great way to learn about the local cuisine of Peru.
 On display is fresh produce from the jungle to the coast and the Altiplano.
 With local dishes and fresh juices, the central market will have something of interest for everyone!